Lyme Disease

 The conventional treatment of Lyme disease involves appropriate antibiotics, selected based on individual laboratory examinations.
 The choice of medication and treatment duration depends on the disease phase and prevailing symptoms.

 Alternatively or supportively, complementary medical therapies can be considered.
 Methods such as hyperthermia, INUSpheresis, or infusion therapy can provide high-quality and effective support in Lyme disease treatment.
 Plant-based antibiotics and immune-stimulating medicinal mushrooms also play a role.
-A well-adjusted correction of micronutrient deficiencies and the restoration of gut health should be considered in Lyme disease treatment.
+A well-adjusted correction of micronutrient deficiencies and an intestinal cleanse should be considered in Lyme disease treatment.

 Dr. med.
 Karsten Ostermann M.A.